SlavaSkill/Hangman_new_05.12.2021/readme.md

 ## Initating

-To start the game open Command Prompt?
+To start the game open Command Prompt

 ## Required files